 This type of housing enables residents to live independently whilst having access to a Scheme Manager, a Mobile Warden and a range of other support services.
 Our schemes are usually reserved for people over 60 or those with other support needs such as a disability.

-A team of Mobile Wardens provide cover for all supported homes when the Scheme Managers are off duty and are available 24 hours a day, every day of the year via the emergency alarm system.
+A team of Mobile Wardens provide cover for all supported homes when the Scheme Coordinators are off duty and are available 24 hours a day, every day of the year via the emergency alarm system.

 There are four types of supported housing scheme:

-These schemes have a Scheme Manager working on site during our office opening hours.
+These schemes have a Scheme Coordinator working on site during our office opening hours.
 Many have been built especially for older people and have extra facilities such as laundries, guest rooms and communal halls.

 Our FlexiCare supported accommodation is located at Chilton Green and combines supported accommodation with a higher level of support.
 The aim is to enable residents to live independently but with intensive home care and support, as needed.
 This service is provided in partnership with Hertfordshire County Council's Adult Care Services.